 Chapter 6: The Draft Academic Common Frame of Reference and the ‘Toolbox’

-*1 Hugh Beale2 In October 2009 the Draft Common Frame of Reference3 (DCFR) was published.
+6. The draft academic common frame of reference and the ‘toolbox’*1 Hugh Beale2 In October 2009 the Draft Common Frame of Reference3 (DCFR) was published.
 This was prepared as part of the European Commission’s Action Plan on European Contract Law.4 A much shorter ‘Outline Edition’ had been published in February 2009.
 In this chapter I comment on the form, coverage, structure and language of the DCFR.
 I aim to explain that in part the characteristics are the result of the way in which it has been produced, drawing on earlier drafts, but I will argue that with the adaptations that have been made, the DCFR is appropriate for its intended purposes as a ‘toolbox’.
 The form of the DCFR The shorter book is described as ‘Outline’ because, for the most part, the work contains only one element of the full academic CFR: that is, the series of articles or model rules, together with a list of definitions.
 The full version also contains an extensive commentary and comparative notes. * Editor’s note: This contribution has been affected by rapid developments in the field, see the Preface on p. xi for details.
 1 This chapter draws on earlier published papers: Beale, H (2007), ‘The Purposes of a Common Frame of Reference’, 1 Internationaler Rechtsverkehr 25–30 and Beale, H (2007), ‘The Structure and the Legal Values of the CFR’ in 3 ERCL 257, 269–72.
 2 Professor of Law, University of Warwick.
-I was a member of the Commission on European Contract law 1987–2000, a member of the Co-ordinating Committee of the...
+I was a member of the Commission on European Contract...

 You are not authenticated to view the full text of this chapter or article.